yvvarun/stock-quote-cli/README.md

 ## Usage
 ```
 stock <SYMBOL> <EXCHANGE>
-<EXCHANGE> to be provided only if the stock is not listed on NYSE
+<EXCHANGE> to be provided only if the stock is not listed on NYSE/NASDAQ
 ```

 To get stock quote of Google listed in NASDAQ, use the following code snippet: